wiscotrashpanda/denctl/README.md

 # Now you can use directly (within activated venv)
 .venv/bin/den hello
-.venv/bin/denctl hello
 ```

 ## Usage

 ### Homebrew Backups

-**denctl** provides automated backups for your Homebrew configuration to a private GitHub Gist, optionally formatted by Claude AI.
+**den** provides automated backups for your Homebrew configuration to a private GitHub Gist, optionally formatted by Claude AI.

 #### Prerequisites